English Emotions Vocabulary: Express Feelings and Emotions Naturally

 The intensity matters too.
 You can be happy, very happy, extremely happy, or over the moon.
 English speakers love using these intensity modifiers to show exactly how strong a feeling is.

 Now for the tougher feelings.
-Negative emotions get just as much airtime in English conversations, and knowing how to express them properly helps you communicate when things aren't going well.
+Negative emotions are just as common in English conversations, and knowing how to express them properly helps you communicate when things aren't going well.

 Here's a practical list of negative feeling words: